andrewhinh/cachechat/README.md

 # CacheChat

-Chat with a file, simple as that.
+Chat with any text, simple as that.

 ## Setup